-Where a safety risk is foreseen due to tides or weather conditions the AToN will be repaired at the most reasonably practicable time thereafter.
+Where a safety risk is foreseen due to tides or weather conditions the NavAid will be repaired at the most reasonably practicable time thereafter.

-AToNs are inspected and maintained by the Darwin Port Maintenance Group.
+NavAids are inspected and maintained by the Darwin Port Facilities Group.

-ATON management, including the maintenance scheduling and record keeping extend between the programmed MEX and a locally managed ATON Register.
+NavAids management, including the maintenance scheduling and record keeping extend between the programmed MEX and a locally managed NavAid Register.
 The inspection and maintenance schedule are available to the Regional Harbourmaster.

-Information is maintained in the AToN register available to the Regional Harbourmaster is gathered as in Table 4 below.
+Information is maintained in the NavAids register available to the Regional Harbourmaster is gathered as in Table 4 below.

-- NAME Generally named after the mapped area that its located POSITION Coordinates NUMBER Numeric or alpha/numeric dependent on the positioning area CATEGORY Priority of response to initiate permanent or temporary repair RESPOSNIBILITY Which PCBU has ownership of AToN DESCRIPTION Details exactly what the AToN looks like CHARACTERISTIC Details sequence/synchronisation of light TYPE OF LIGHT Model of light DEPTH Lowest Astronomical Tide (LAT) RISER Details of chains & connections to secure AToN CLUMP Detail on concrete weight and connections to secure AToN DATE OF INSPECTION Most recent inspections COMMENTS History and Records of AToN NEXT INSPECTION DATE Date of next inspection
+NAME Generally named after the mapped area that its located POSITION Coordinates NUMBER Numeric or alpha/numeric dependent on the positioning area CATEGORY Priority of response to initiate permanent or temporary repair RESPOSNIBILITY Which PCBU has ownership of NavAid DESCRIPTION Details exactly what the NavAid looks like CHARACTERISTIC Details sequence/synchronisation of light TYPE OF LIGHT Model of light DEPTH Lowest Astronomical Tide (LAT) RISER Details of chains & connections to secure NavAid CLUMP Detail on concrete weight and connections to secure NavAid DATE OF INSPECTION Most recent inspections COMMENTS History and Records of NavAid NEXT INSPECTION DATE Date of next inspection

-TABLE 4 - AToNs Information Register
+TABLE 4 - NavAid Information Register

-26.2 DARWIN PORT - AIDS TO NAVIGATION
+25.2 DARWIN PORT - NAVIGATION AIDS

-Darwin Port will provide the Regional Harbourmaster with a written request to establish, alter or remove an AToN where safety or convenience of marine navigation is affected within the Port.
+Darwin Port will provide the Regional Harbourmaster with a written request to establish, alter or remove a NavAid where safety or convenience of marine navigation is affected within the Port.
 Darwin Port will not act on a request until written approval of the Regional Harbourmaster is received.

-26.3 PERSON/PRIVATE OPERATOR - AIDS TO NAVIGATION
+25.3 PERSON/PRIVATE OPERATOR - NAVIGATION AIDS

-No person will establish, maintain, operate, alter or remove an AToN without prior written approval of Darwin Port.
+No person will establish, maintain, operate, alter or remove a NavAid without prior written approval of Darwin Port.

-Darwin Port will not allow a person to establish, maintain, operate, alter or remove an AToN without prior written approval of the Regional Harbourmaster.
+Darwin Port will not allow a person to establish, maintain, operate, alter or remove a NavAid without prior written approval of the Regional Harbourmaster.

-Darwin Port and the Regional Harbourmaster may, by written notice, tell the owner of an ATON:
+Darwin Port and the Regional Harbourmaster may, by written notice, tell the owner of a NavAid: